 Vision:

-In 2005, responding to my encounter on the village green, I sketched onto paper an idea I called StarDisc; a 21st century stone circle.
+In 2005, responding to a close encounter, I sketched onto paper an idea I called StarDisc; a 21st century stone circle.

 The name emulates the oldest known accurate picture of the night sky in history, the Nebra Star Disc, a Bronze Age plate inlaid with gold about the size of a vinyl LP, discovered in Germany in 1999, which archaeologists believe to be an astronomical instrument with religious significance dated to around 1600 BC.